sean-comerford/Thesis-Optimisation-in-Manufacturing-Orchestrating-Green-Energy-and-Production/README.md

 # Thesis-Model
-This repository includes a gradient boosting machine learning model which predicts PV energy for a specific location.
-This machine learning model is trained using the
+This repository includes a gradient boosting machine learning model which predicts hourly PV energy for a defined time period.
+This machine learning model is trained using the Past_PV_Power_data_50kW.csv file, which is taken from the European Unions PVGIS database and assumes an installed peak power of 50kW.
 This prediction is fed into two different scheduling models, a MILP Scheduling Model and a Genetic Algorithm scheudling model.
 The scheduling models aim to schedule tasks in a job shop manufacturing environment to maximise the use of onsite solar PV energy and minimise electricity costs.